- Home

 If you’re looking after an adult family member or a sibling who is ill, has physical or learning disabilities, struggles with their mental health or is dependent on drugs or alcohol, then this group is here to support you.

-You can join weekly group sessions (virtually at the moment) and meet other young people who are going through similar experiences.
+We offer weekly youth group sessions where you can come along and meet other young people who are going through similar experiences.

 You’ll be able to chat through any concerns and access helpful life advice, alongside fun activities such as going to the cinema and out for meals with the group.

-The sessions are split into three age groups: juniors 5–9 years, inters 9–13 years and seniors 13–18 years.
+The sessions are split into three age groups: Juniors 5–9 years, inters 9–13 years and seniors 13–18 years.
+See below for details.

 To join, you need to have been assessed using the young carer’s screening tool.
 This simply involves talking to you, your parents (and anyone else you want to be involved) to understand your situation.